zakcroft/zakcroft.github.io/posts/advanced-retrieval-augmented-generation-techniques.md

 LlamaIndex is a data framework for LLM-based applications to ingest, structure, and access private or domain-specific data.
 It’s available in Python and Typescript.

-**Standard Chunking:**
-When chunking, the demarcation between chunks might be clear, like tweets or paragraphs in a document.
+- Standard Chunking: When chunking, the demarcation between chunks might be clear, like tweets or paragraphs in a document.
 However its best to aim for a balance between enough content and specificity.
 The type of retrieval approach also plays a key role in deciding on the chunking strategy, like summarisation or sentence window retrieval (covered later).
 For complex documents, consider strategies like hierarchical indexing (covered here).

-Semantic chunking: Is a chunking strategy where a semantic splitter adaptively picks the breakpoint in-between sentences to split on, using embedding similarity.
+- Semantic chunking: Is a chunking strategy where a semantic splitter adaptively picks the breakpoint in-between sentences to split on, using embedding similarity.
 So when there is a large change in the similarity then a split occurs.
 See more here.

-Hierarchical Indexing: In cases of large and complex datasets Hierarchical Indexing creates a two-level index: one for document summaries and another for detailed chunks within those documents.
+- Hierarchical Indexing: In cases of large and complex datasets Hierarchical Indexing creates a two-level index: one for document summaries and another for detailed chunks within those documents.
 This method speeds up the retrieval process by first narrowing down relevant documents through their summaries.

-Metadata Indexing: Indexing metadata (like author, date, tags along side the text chunks enhances retrieval by allowing filtering and the creation of citations.
+- Metadata Indexing: Indexing metadata (like author, date, tags along side the text chunks enhances retrieval by allowing filtering and the creation of citations.
 Hybrid search which we see later is a great retrieval mechanism that relies on metadata.

-Table indexing.
+- Table indexing.
 To properly index tables and complex structure you need to make sure you can find them and also that they are in complete chunks.
 One method is to Extract tables from a PDF using an unstructured data parser, caption them with a LLM for context and then index both the table and its caption in a node to improve recall of relevant information.

-Embedding Model Selection: The choice of the embedding model for vectorisation is crucial.
+- Embedding Model Selection: The choice of the embedding model for vectorisation is crucial.
 Depending on the nature of the data and the specific use caseIt may be worth fine tuning your embedding.
 Check out some info on this here.

-Querying
+### Querying

 There are many ways to enhance this part of the process.
 Methods like and query construction, query expansion and query transformations can each can play a part in enhancing the search process.

 **Query Construction:**
 Transforms NLP queries to data source formats.
 It changes questions into vector formats for unstructured data or reformats queries for structured data sources

-**Vector Format Conversion:**
-Changes questions into vectors for querying unstructured data placed into a vector store.
+- Vector Format Conversion: Changes questions into vectors for querying unstructured data placed into a vector store.

-Metadata Filtering: You can use a Hybrid Search Approach that utilises a combination of MetadataFilter and vector search classes for comprehensive search results.
+- Metadata Filtering: You can use a Hybrid Search Approach that utilises a combination of MetadataFilter and vector search classes for comprehensive search results.

   Example: A query such as “movies about aliens in the year 1980” is split into:

       A vector query for “aliens”.
       A structured SQL query for metadata, specifically “year == 1980”.

-    Text-to-SQL Technology: Transforms natural language into SQL queries.
+- Text-to-SQL Technology: Transforms natural language into SQL queries.

-    Text-to-KnowledgeGraph: Transforms natural language into Knowledge Graph queries.
+- Text-to-KnowledgeGraph: Transforms natural language into Knowledge Graph queries.
-    And plenty more here.

 **Query Expansion:**